 Some of the aspects for consideration with grief and loss in persistent pain & other health conditions

-As with pain itself there is primary and secondary suffering.
-With pain, for example, the primary suffering is the pain and then we have the secondary suffering which commonly incudes anxiety, frustration, anger, guilt, self-criticism, and grief.
+Unity Physiotherapy & Wellbeing’s core valuesThere is what is sometimes referred to as primary and secondary suffering with pain and fatigue, for example, the primary suffering is the pain/fatigue and then we have the secondary suffering which commonly incudes anxiety, frustration, anger, guilt, self-criticism, and grief.
 With losses the primary suffering is the loss and grief, the secondary is, for example, guilt, anxiety, rumination, anger and frustration.
-Tara Brach talks about this as first and second arrows, Dr Rick Hanson as first and second darts.
+Tara Brach talks about this as first and second arrows, Dr Rick Hanson calls this the first and second darts.

-Grief is commonly influenced by unhelpful social messages, it’s important we do what feels right to us with grief and not what societal expectations and norms might dictate.
+Grief is commonly influenced by unhelpful social messages, it’s important that we do what feels right to us with grief and not what societal expectations and norms might dictate.
 In society there are many harmful messages for example: pick yourself up and get on with it, you need to try harder, that it’s strong to suppress and strictly manage emotions, and that being self-reliant and fiercely independent is the ideal.
 None of these are true!
 There are also deep rooted, messages in society around expectations of a fix or cure which puts pressure on people to be ok and on others try and fix things, rather than simply being with the grief and allowing it to be present exactly as it is.

 It can feel like we have no control and as a result we end up over controlling things to try and manage the uncertainty.
 There are common questions I have been asked, and I’ve asked myself too, including: what if I don’t get better?
 What if I get worse?
 Will I be able to handle it?
 These questions are coming from fear of uncertainty usually, and often the anxious self has all sorts of responses that aren’t particularly supportive in the long-term.
 We need to acknowledge this part of ourselves and any others showing up that are needing to be seen, heard and understood and bring in our compassionate self to calm the protective parts down and create more helpful guidance and support.